-In Europe there have been a number of phytostanol ester-enriched foods (stanols esterified with fatty acids of rapeseed oil) launched on the market.
+Foods containing plant stanol esters (stanols esterified with fatty acids of rapeseed oil) are permitted on the market in the EU, without being subjected to review, because they were marketed in a member State before the Novel Foods Regulation came into force.
 Initially, the products were edible oil spreads (margarines), but this has broadened to include other foods such as fresh cheese, snack bars, salad dressing and yoghurt, and the markets include Finland, Belgium, the Netherlands, Luxembourg, UK, Ireland, Sweden, Denmark and the USA.